Ken Huxhold

-Kenneth Wayne Huxhold (born August 10, 1929) was a player in the National Football League for the Philadelphia Eagles from 1954 to 1958 as a guard.
-Huxhold was previously drafted in the 27th round of the 1951 NFL Draft by the Chicago Cardinals.
+Kenneth Wayne Huxhold (August 10, 1929 – December 7, 2020) was a player in the National Football League (NFL) for the Philadelphia Eagles from 1954 to 1958 as a guard.
+Huxhold was previously drafted in the 27th round of the 1951 NFL draft by the Chicago Cardinals.
 He played at the collegiate level at the University of Wisconsin–Madison.

 Biography

 Huxhold was born Kenneth Wayne Huxhold on August 10, 1929, in Kenosha, Wisconsin.
 He retired from professional football in 1959 and started working for the International Paper company.